 Japanese leagues are divided into twelve districts from Hokkaido in the north to Kyushu in the southwest.
-All-star teams from leagues in each of these districts compete for the right to advance to the Japanese Region tournament, which is held in in early July.
+All-star teams from leagues in each of these districts compete for the right to advance to the Japanese Region tournament, which is held in July.
 The All-Japan tournament, which was first held in 1967, is a sixteen-team, single-elimination tournament.
 The four districts with the most chartered leagues send two teams to the Japanese Region tournament, while the eight other districts each send one team.
 Japan was established as a separate region for the international tournament in 2007, meaning that the Japanese champion advances directly to the Little League World Series.
-In previous years, Japan's winner faced other national champions from the Pacific Rim in region tournament competition.
+In previous years, Japan's winner faced other national champions from Asian and Pacific island countries and territories in region tournament competition.

 Click for an overview of the structure of Little League Baseball in Japan.

 Twenty-four Japanese leagues have participated in the Little League World Series.
 Ten have won the championship, including Tokyo Kitasuna Little League, which defeated Red Land Little League (Newberrytown, Pennsylvania), 18-11, in 2015 to win its third Little League World Series championship.
 Tokyo Kitasuna Little League is one of two leagues worldwide to win three Little League World Series championships.
 West Tokyo Little League won Japan's first Little League World Series championship, and was the first Little League World Series champion from outside North America when it defeated Chicago's Roseland North Little League in the 1967 championship game.
 Wakayama Little League followed with a title in 1968.